RasaHQ/taipo/docs/api/keyboard.md

-  --char-max INTEGER    Max number of chars to change per line  [default: 3] --word-max INTEGER    Max number of words to change per line  [default: 3] --lang TEXT           Language for keyboard layout  [default: en] --help                Show this message and exit.
+  --char-max INTEGER    Max number of chars to change per line  [default: 3] --word-max INTEGER    Max number of words to change per line  [default: 3] --lang TEXT           Language for keyboard layout  [default: en] --out-path PATH       Directory where the data and test subdirectories will
+                        be created.  [default: ./] --help                Show this message and exit.
 ```